main-force/mainforce-machine-learning-crate/README.md

 So you have to use 'git clone' or download files associated with crates.

 If I think it's okay for someone else to use this crate, I'll update it to crate.io then.

+# Recently Comment
+First version is updated.

+So, I'll upgrade this codes more pretty, more efficient on the Rust side.